drocheam/optrace/docs/source/usage/plots.rst

 .. _surface_plotting:

-Surface Plotting
+Plotting Surfaces
 __________________________

-Visualizing surfaces is done with the function :func:`surface_profile_plot <optrace.plots.misc_plots.surface_profile_plot>` from :mod:`optrace.plots`.
+:func:`surface_profile_plot <optrace.plots.misc_plots.surface_profile_plot>` allows for the plotting of one or multiple surfaces.
+It takes a Surface or a list of Surfaces as argument as well as some other display options.
+The profiles are created in x-direction through the center y-coordinate.
+Rotate the objects beforehand to slice through a different axis.
 The surface profiles are plotted with absolute coordinates, if you want to display them relative to each other provide :python:`remove_offset=True`.
-:python:`surface_profile_plot` takes a Surface or a list of Surfaces as argument as well as some other display options.

-In the following examples both cornea surfaces of the arizona eye model are plotted:
+In the following example both cornea surfaces of the Arizona eye model are plotted:

 .. testcode::